-- Verify that the there is a high resistance between the a. line and neutral of the load side terminals of the selector switch.
-There may be indicator lamps still attached, so it may not read open circuit. - Set the selector switch to SHORE.
-The ohmmeter b should still indicate a high resistance. - Short the line pin to the neutral pin of the shore cord C. and verify that the line and neutral at the load side of the selector show a low resistance when these are shorted and a high resistance when they are not.
+- Verify that the there is a high resistance between the line and neutral of the load side terminals of the selector switch.
+There may be indicator lamps still attached, so it may not read open circuit.
+[2] to [6] - b.
+Set the selector switch to SHORE.
+The ohmmeter should still indicate a high resistance. - c.
+Short the line pin to the neutral pin of the shore cord and verify that the line and neutral at the load side of the selector show a low resistance when these are shorted and a high resistance when they are not.